RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Approach

 \subsection{Bidirectional Diffusion Training}

-KGC requires completing triples in two directions: tail prediction $(h, r, ?)$ and head prediction $(?, r, t)$.
-These two subtasks are structurally asymmetric: in most knowledge graphs, each relation places stronger type constraints on the tail than on the head, and head entities tend to follow a more skewed frequency distribution, making head prediction consistently harder.
-A unidirectional denoiser trained only on tail queries would underserve half of all inference cases, and training both directions jointly but weighting them equally would similarly underestimate the head-prediction difficulty.
+KGC requires both tail prediction $(h, r, ?)$ and head prediction $(?, r, t_e)$.
+These two subtasks are structurally asymmetric: relations typically impose stronger type constraints on tails, and head entities follow a more skewed frequency distribution, making head prediction consistently harder.
+A unidirectional denoiser would miss half of inference cases especially the harder head direction.
 The framework therefore trains both directions with an asymmetric loss, upweighting the head loss to compensate for this structural imbalance.
 The combined denoising loss is:

 where each directional term is a cross-entropy loss over $\mathcal{E}$.
 The head-weighting coefficient $\lambda_h > 1$ compensates for the harder head-prediction task.
 The tail-only training variant serves as the corresponding ablation baseline.